+After you finish, present your street art to your family members and community.
+Some questions that can guide your presentation are: What did you find interesting about the wall?
+What did it remind you of?
+Why did you choose the drawings that you chose?
 What is the message that you are trying to convey with your drawing?
-After you have finished, reflect again about your creative process: A particular challenge for me was An awesome success for me was Compared to Day 2, the challenges and successes were
+After you have finished, reflect again on your creative process: A particular challenge for me was An awesome success for me was Compared to Day 2, the challenges and successes were

-Assessment criteria
+Assessment Criteria